christopherjenness/NBA-analytics/README.md

 ![Imgur](http://i.imgur.com/tRxDD2Z.png)

 ## Player Efficiency Rating (PER) (November 2016)
-Player efficiency rating (PER) is a linear combination of box score statistics which is commonly as a single number to describe how valuable a player is.
+Player efficiency rating (PER) is a linear combination of box score statistics which is commonly used as a single number to describe how valuable a player is.
 Here, we look at a number of properties of PER (from the 2015-16 season).

 PER is normalized so that the league average for a given season is 15.
 But what is the actual distribution of PER?